webda2l/symfony-docs/serializer.rst

             # ...

             Symfony\Component\Serializer\Normalizer\CustomNormalizer:
-                # Prevent this normalizer from automatically being included in the default serializer
+                # prevent this normalizer from being automatically added to the default serializer
                 autoconfigure: false
                 tags:
-                    # Include this normalizer in a single serializer
+                    # add this normalizer only to a specific named serializer
                     - serializer.normalizer: { serializer: 'api_client1' }
-                    # Include this normalizer in multiple serializers
+                    # add this normalizer to several named serializers
                     - serializer.normalizer: { serializer: [ 'api_client1', 'api_client2' ] }
-                    # Include this normalizer in all serializers (including the default one)
+                    # add this normalizer to all serializers, including the default one
                     - serializer.normalizer: { serializer: '*' }

     .. code-block:: xml